-So in order to beat those winter photography blues, I turn to my studio gear and my healthy knowledge of how to use them.
+So in order to beat those Winter photography blues, I turn to my studio lighting gear and my healthy knowledge of how to use it.
 Without either of those things, I would be taking a rather long break from photography.
-I photograph purely for me and not for business; it is my creative outlet and form of stress relief, so not being able to shoot would make for a very grumpy, frustrated me.
+I photograph purely for me and not for business; it is my creative outlet and form of stress relief, so not being able to shoot would make for a very grumpy, frustrated me!

 Or I can use cleanly executed studio shots as the foundation for more creatively processed images:

 For these next set of images, I was trying to capture the subject playing his cello while using lights to recreate a stage-like setting.
-By manipulating the lights, I was able to use some creative lighting to get various looks for his senior photos.
+By manipulating my studio lights and a softbox, I was able to use some creative lighting to get various looks for his senior photos.